naptha/tesseract.js-core/README.md

 $ sh build.sh
 ```

-The genreated files will be stored in src/tesseract-core.\*
+The genreated files will be stored in root path.